Advanced steam technology

 Advanced steam technology (sometimes known as modern steam) reflects an approach to the technical development of the steam engine intended for a wider variety of applications than has recently been the case.
-Particular attention has been given to endemic problems that led to the demise of steam power in small- to medium-scale commercial applications: excessive pollution, maintenance costs, labour-intensive operation, low power/weight ratio, and low overall thermal efficiency; where steam power has generally now been superseded by the internal combustion engine or by electrical power drawn from an electrical grid.
+Particular attention has been given to endemic problems that led to the demise of steam power in small to medium-scale commercial applications: excessive pollution, maintenance costs, labour-intensive operation, low power/weight ratio, and low overall thermal efficiency.

+Steam power has generally been superseded by the internal combustion engine or by electrical power drawn from an electrical grid.
 The only steam installations that are in widespread use are the highly efficient thermal power plants used for generating electricity on a large scale.
-In contrast, the proposed steam engines may be for stationary, road, rail or marine use.
+In contrast, the proposed steam engines may be for stationary, road, rail, or marine use.

 Improving steam traction

 Although most references to "Modern Steam" apply to developments since the 1970s, certain aspects of advanced steam technology can be discerned throughout the 20th century, notably automatic boiler control along with rapid startup.